 Vamoulké was arrested on July 29, 2016, according to media reports and one of the journalist’s lawyers, Alice Nkom.
 Vamoulké, who headed CRTV from 2005 until 2016, was removed from his post shortly before his arrest, according to media reports.

-Nkom said Vamoulké’s arrest was in reprisal for his management of CRTV.
+Nkom said Vamoulké’s arrest was a reprisal for his management of CRTV.
 "The official reason for his arrest is a pretext for trying to silence journalists in Cameroon…Amadou never accepted as black what he knew was white," Nkom said.

-In October 2017, the International Union of Francophone Press in a Facebook post attested to Vamoulké’s integrity and called his ongoing detention "a relentless attempt to demonstrate guilt despite the absence of facts justifying such an accusation."
+In October 2017, the International Union of Francophone Press, in a Facebook post, attested to Vamoulké’s integrity and called his ongoing detention "a relentless attempt to demonstrate guilt despite the absence of facts justifying such an accusation."